MeteoSwiss/pyrad/doc/source/overview/loc.rst

 radarconsth(v)        FLOAT    Radar constant h (v).
 Not mandatory. mflossh(v)            FLOAT    Matched filter losses h (v).
 Not mandatory. attg                  FLOAT    Gas attenuation coefficient (units?
 (1 way attenuation)).
-CosmoRunFreq          INT      Frequency of a COSMO model run in hours.
+IconRunFreq           INT      Frequency of a Icon model run in hours.
-CosmoForecasted       INT      Hours forecasted by the COSMO model. rmax                  FLOAT    For C-band data, the maximum range in [m] to be considered.
+IconForecasted        INT      Hours forecasted by the Icon model. rmax                  FLOAT    For C-band data, the maximum range in [m] to be considered.
 Useful for speed considerations. elmax                 FLOAT    Maximum elevation [°] to consider. ppiImageConfig        STRUCT   Structure defining the PPI image generating (PPI_IMAGE or PSEUDOPPI_IMAGE products).
 The following 6 fields are described below: